Dohnalica/Data_Analysis_Portfolio/README.md

 I'm trying to break into data analytics so this is a repository to showcase my skills, share projects and track my progress.

 ## Table of contents
-* Portfolio Projects
-* Study Projects
+* Portfolio and Study Projects
 * Certificates
 * Contacts